Life Guard Dragoons (Sweden): Stockholm HQ Company

 The Stockholm HQ Company (Stockholms stabskompani, Ss) was a staff company formed by the Defence Act of 1942.
 The company was originally intended to be a staff squadron in the Life Regiment of Horse (K 1).
 Due to lack of space at the Life Regiment of Horse, the company was instead placed in the barracks of the Stockholm Anti-Aircraft Regiment (Lv 3).
 The company consisted of 190 conscripts, who served as assistance conscripts at the higher staffs in Stockholm.
 Before the Life Regiment of Horse was disbanded, the Chief of the Army proposed to place the company at the Life Regiment of Horse at Lidingövägen, in order to free up space at the anti-aircraft regiment.
 Once the Life Regiment of Horse was disbanded, the company would simultaneously be subordinated to the military commander of IV Military District, and be referred to as the Stockholms stabskompani (Ss).
 From 1 October 1949, the company came to belong to the Life Guards Squadron, however, the two units did not have a uniform command.
 In 1955, the Swedish government considered that the company was in great need of relocating to Lidingövägen, in order to be amalgamated with the Life Guards Squadron under a unified command, which in administrative terms would be connected to staff of the IV Military District.
-In view of the fact that parts of the central command of the Swedish Armed Forces were relocated from Stockholm, the need for assistance conscripts was reduced.
+As parts of the central command of the Swedish Armed Forces were relocated from Stockholm, the need for assistance conscripts was reduced.
 As a result, in the late 1970s, the Swedish Navy HQ Company (Marinens stabskompani) became part of Stockholm HQ Company.
 When the Life Guard Dragoons was disbanded as an independent administrative unit and was amalgamated into the Svea Life Guards, the Stockholm HQ Company was also amalgamated into the Svea Life Guards, where from 1 October 1984 the Stockholm HQ Company formed the 3rd Staff Squadron (3. stabsskvadronen) in the cavalry battalion.